reelyactive/cormorant/README.md

 What's in a name?
 -----------------

-Cormorants are a family of aquatic birds well adapted for diving to catch fish in their long, slender bill which is hooked in an _Angular_ kind of way.
+Cormorants are a family of aquatic birds well adapted for diving to catch fish in their long, slender bill which is hooked in an _Angular_[^1] kind of way.
 In its client-side habitat, cormorant.js will commonly dive into pools created by [beaver.js](https://github.com/reelyactive/beaver) in search of linked data, adeptly swimming from URL to URL, to collect its prey: JSON-LD.

 Cormorants are also known as shags.
 If you’ve read our other mascot stories, at this point you may be surprised that we didn’t play on the shag & beaver theme.
 We could have, but it seems rather tame once you discover the mechanics of how that goes down for our other mascot, the [cuttlefish](https://github.com/reelyactive/cuttlefish)!

+[^1]: v0.x used Angular.js

 Project History